Reaksoft/docs-2.4.4/sources/customize/auth-script.md

 In this document we walk through the steps of writing a script to implement OTP authentication using [Twilio](http://twilio.com) to send an SMS code for a two-step out-of-band authentication mechanism.

+At the end of this tutorial you should have a better understanding of how to write your own custom scripts.
+For reference, you can review the completed Twilio custom authentication script [here](https://github.com/GluuFederation/oxAuth/blob/master/Server/integrations/twilio_sms/twilio2FA.py).

 Fields in Custom Script:

 |Field     |Description           |